parkermac/LO/driver/README.md

 - It should run on both **klone** and **mox** in the hyak system.
 You need to set specifics about each machine for each user in `LO_user/get_lo_info.py`.
 - There is a new [tag_alt] logic which allows you to add new forcing variations to some existing [gtag], but do all the ROMS writing to a different [gtag].
 The [tag_alt] flag refers to the existing one where the forcing is read from.

-NOTE: This code hardwires the fact that it is being run on mox and getting its forcing from boiler in /data1/parker/LiveOcean_output.
-I wonder if anyone else can run the scp steps that use "parker@boiler"?

 ---

 #### `driver_forcing.py`